sylvain-pierrot/sylvain-pierrot/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning at Polytech Montpellier
-- 🔭 I’m currently working on ArchiManager
+- 🔭 I’m currently working at Atos Montpellier

 **languages and tools:**